 In reality, however, one can also interpret the verse concerning the binding of Yitzchak to refer to the 172 years of His "obeying My voice".
-Although at this point he did not yet reach 172 of service, since Avraham was recognized as a completely righteous person, free of any sin from the moment he passed this test (binding of Yitzchak), it was considered as if he had fully lived.
+Although at this point he did not yet reach 172 of service, 16 | The prayer of Our Lips since Avraham was recognized as a completely righteous person, free of any sin from the moment he passed this test (binding of Yitzchak), it was considered as if he had fully lived.
 Although he was a young man, the praise "he obeyed My voice" (172 years of service) still applied.